 There’s nothing like a week of momos (Tibetan dumplings), rice and dal to whet the appetite for good old English asparagus and kale.
-So I was delighted to see that Yotam has provided me with an easy peasy recipe to satisfy my yearnings.

 There’s a little bit of massaging and marinating involved here, but you can do that well ahead of time, if need be.
 Just don’t mix everything together until the last minute.
 I didn’t have dill, maple syrup or edamame so substituted as noted